fhhagenberg-sqe/web-testing-selenium/README.md

 1. Install Selenium IDE as extension to your browser (install either [Selenium IDE for Firefox][] or [Selenium IDE for Chrome][]).
 1. Load the Selenium IDE project [`src/side/FHResearchTest.side`](src/side/FHResearchTest.side) into your Selenium IDE.

-   This project contains a test case that perform checks on the _University of Applied Science's Research Documentation web page_ located at http://research.fh-ooe.at.
+   This project contains a test case that perform checks on the _University of Applied Science's Research Publication web page_ located at https://pure.fh-ooe.at/de/publications/.

 1. Add **two** additional test cases by using the 'record' function of Selenium IDE:
    1. The first test case tests - similar to `ResearchGermanTest` - the english translation of the search page.
 Name it `ResearchEnglishTest`.
-      _(Hint: The english version is available via https://research.fh-ooe.at/en/index.)_
+      _(Hint: The english version is available via https://pure.fh-ooe.at/en/publications/.)_

    1. The second test case performs a search for the keyword 'testing' and checks the number of publications found as well as the link-text of the first publication in the list.
 Name this test `ResearchSearchTest`.